PRAEst-76/repository.praest76/README.md

-Repository for PRAEst76's Kodi addons.
+## Repository for PRAEst76's Kodi addons.

+### Usage

-Add https://praest-76.github.io/repository.praest76/ as a source in Kodi or download and import the repository.praest76-x.x.zip in Kodi Add-ons.
+Add https://praest-76.github.io/repository.praest76/ as a file manager source in Kodi.

+Alternatively, download and import the repository.praest76-x.x.zip in Kodi Add-ons.